 Besides being readily accessible to naturalists, gardeners, schoolchildren, and other residents of the city and its suburbs, the FWG site encompasses a variety of natural habitats.
 Volunteers are working to restore and enhance these and other areas to provide a wide range of potential homes for local wildlife.

 In 2014, our mission was restated as “to demonstrate to residents of the Ottawa area how to create or restore wildlife-friendly habitats and gardens in their neighbourhood, emphasizing the use of plants native to this region.”

 Loss of natural spaces is a major factor in the decline of many plant and animal species.
 Our goal is to encourage as many people as possible to create or restore natural landscapes on their urban or rural property.
-Our Interpretive Centre contains information on conservation issues and regional natural history.
+Our Resource Centre contains information on conservation issues and regional natural history.
 Behind the centre is our Backyard Garden designed to show how anyone can transform their own garden into one that is wildlife friendly.

 Who we are?

 The FWG is managed by a committee of the Ottawa Field-Naturalists’ Club.
 The committee meets occasional via Zoom or at the Resource Centre at the garden.
 Observers are welcome!

 The Friends of the Central Experimental Farm is a partner in our project.

 How we got here?